htcondor/htcondor/docs/version-history/development-release-series-91.rst

   ``OpSysLongName`` is now ``"macOS 10.15"`` instead of ``"MacOSX 15.4"``.
   :jira:`627`

+- Added ``max_checkpoint_interval`` to the submit language.
+It specifies the largest permitted interval, in seconds, between checkpoints.
+Exceeding this interval puts the job on hold.
+This command is intended to prevent "stuck" self-checkponting jobs from wasting resources.
+  :jira:`650`

 - Improved and simplified how HTCondor locates the blahp software.
   Configuration parameter ``GLITE_LOCATION`` has been replaced by ``BLAHPD_LOCATION``.